ssube/textual-engine/docs/world-templates.md

 TODO: explain how to use closed/locked stats

+### Delaying an Actor's Appearance

+TODO: explain hidden rooms and timed/triggered movement

 ### Introductions, Cutscenes, and Epilogues

 TODO: explain how to use `scene` flag

-### Spawning New Actors

-TODO: explain hidden rooms and timed/triggered movement

 ### Removing Existing Actors and Items